jonathanyeong/pygame-space-invaders/RULES.md

 ## Player

 - Can move left and right to the edge of the screen.
-- Can fire a missle.
+- Can fire a missile.
 - Has 3 lives.
 - Will lose a life if hit by an alien missile.
 - Will lose game if all lives are lost.
 Or once the aliens reach the player.